tiziasan/MDE/README.md

 # Model Driven Engineering Project

 # Description
-This repository contains four metamodels and two models, the metamodels are:
--Family, that describes the structure of a family.
+This repository contains four metamodels and two models, the metamodels are:/n -Family, that describes the structure of a family.
 -Webapp, the describes the structure of a simply web application.
 -Editor, that describes the structure of a 'drawing program'.